Katharine Ross: Television

-From 1979 Ross starred in several television movies, including Murder by Natural Causes in 1979 with Hal Holbrook, Barry Bostwick and Richard Anderson, Rodeo Girl in 1980, Murder in Texas (1981) and Marian Rose White (1982).
-She had a supporting role in The Final Countdown (1980) and Wrong Is Right (1982) but focused largely on television films: The Shadow Riders (1982), a remake of Wait Until Dark (1983), Travis McGee (1982) with Elliott, Secrets of a Mother and Daughter (1983), Red Headed Stranger (1986), and Houston: The Legend of Texas (1986) with Elliott.
+From 1979, Ross starred in several television movies, including Murder by Natural Causes in 1979 with Hal Holbrook, Barry Bostwick and Richard Anderson, Rodeo Girl in 1980, Murder in Texas (1981) and Marian Rose White (1982).
+She had a supporting role in The Final Countdown (1980) and Wrong Is Right (1982), but focused largely on television films: The Shadow Riders (1982), a remake of Wait Until Dark (1983), Travis McGee (1982) with Elliott, Secrets of a Mother and Daughter (1983), Red Headed Stranger (1986), and Houston: The Legend of Texas (1986) with Elliott.

 She had a role in the 1980s television series The Colbys opposite Charlton Heston as Francesca Scott Colby, mother of Dynasty crossover character Jeff Colby.

 Later career

 Ross co-wrote the teleplay and starred in Conagher (1991) alongside husband Sam Elliott and was in A Climate for Killing (1991), and Home Before Dark (1997).

 She played Donnie's therapist in the 2001 cult classic Donnie Darko.
 She was in Don't Let Go (2002), and Capital City (2004) and played Carly Schroeder's grandmother in the 2006 independent film Eye of the Dolphin.
 She was also in Slip, Tumble & Slide (2015).

-In January 2015 she appeared at the Malibu Playhouse in the first of a series titled A Conversation With, interviewed by Steven Gaydos.
+In January 2015, she appeared at the Malibu Playhouse in the first of a series titled A Conversation With, interviewed by Steven Gaydos.
 That February, she again co-starred with Sam Elliott in Love Letters, also at the Malibu Playhouse.

 In 2017, she appeared as Sam Elliott's former wife in The Hero, in which he played an aging Western star.

 Personal life

 Ross has married five times.
-In 1960, she married her college sweetheart, Joel Fabiani, though the marriage lasted only two years before ending in divorce.
+On February 28, 1960, she married her college sweetheart, Joel Fabiani, though the marriage lasted only two years before ending in divorce.

-She married her second husband John Marion in 1964 but they were divorced in 1967.
+She married her second husband John Marion in 1964, but they were divorced in 1967.

 After completing Butch Cassidy and the Sundance Kid, Ross married the film's cinematographer, three-time Oscar-winner Conrad Hall, in 1969.
 They divorced in 1973.

 She married Gaetano "Tom" Lisi in 1974 after making The Stepford Wives; they met when he was a chauffeur and technician on the set.
 They divorced in 1979.

-Ross married Sam Elliott in 1984.
-They were co-stars in the supernatural horror film The Legacy (1978).
-They had worked together on Butch Cassidy and the Sundance Kid, and after they were reacquainted on the set of The Legacy they began dating, and married in May 1984, four months before the birth of their daughter Cleo Rose Elliott.
+Ross married Sam Elliott on May 1, 1984.
+They had worked together on Butch Cassidy and the Sundance Kid, and began dating in 1978 after they were reacquainted on the set of The Legacy.
+On September 17, 1984—four months after her marriage to Elliott and four months before turning 45—Ross gave birth to a daughter, Cleo Rose Elliott.

+In 2011, Ross filed a restraining order against her daughter after the latter allegedly attacked her with a pair of scissors.
+Ross stated in a court document that her daughter has had violent episodes since childhood.